git-moss/DrivenByMossWiki/Akai-APCmini-Changes.md

 # 5.01 (unreleased)
+* New: Device and bank names are now shown on the screen when changed.
-* Fixed: Automatic lookup did not work on Linux
+* Fixed: Automatic lookup did not work on Linux.
+* Fixed: Notes were duplicated in drum mode.

 # 5.00
 Requires Bitwig 2.1.